WPI-SoftRobotics/SURF-COM/README.md

 ### Libraries
-First, install all relavent libraries for your application (see Library Guide).
+First, install all relavent libraries for your application (see Startup Guide, then Library Guide).

 ### Adapting the Code